 Read-aloud plays represent a great way to teach reading fluency, comprehension, and content (especially history).
 Because students are willing to read a play repetitively, they work towards mastery in a natural way.
 For more on using plays in the classroom, download my free guide, “Why Use Drama?”
 You can also listen to my podcast about using plays on the International Society for Technology in Education’s blog, Literacy Special Interest, by clicking here.
-Click on any of the sub-headings to go see the full catalogue of my plays at ReadAloudPlays.com
+Click on any of the sub-headings to go see the full catalogue of my plays at ReadAloudPlays.com, or go straight to the Mackowiecki Lewis storefront at TeachersPayTeachers.

 This collection from Scholastic includes 8 literacy-boosting plays based on such classic short stories as Rudyard Kipling’s Rikki Tikki Tavi, Edgar Allan Poe’s The Tell-Tale Heart, and Gogol’s The Nose.
 Each has been carefully adapted for the 4th through 8th grade classroom, and each comes with comprehension questions and discussion points embedded in the scripts themselves.
 Fully reproducible!
 A great way to introduce your students to such literature masters as Irving, Maupassant, and Dickens!
 Click on the title to go to Scholastic’s Teacher Express site for immediate download, or order a hard copy from Scholastic, Amazon, or Barnes & Noble.